 He is not looking at anything, he is stuck.
 He calls out to God in agony.
 A God the world tells him is a magician in the sky who can fix everything with a special wand.
 The stuff of fairytales and old wives.
 There is no answer.

 In a deep conflict, in the quiet of the space of the grass on which he stands in a forest inspiring him with a sad wonder, he has an inkling.
 Something inside calls him.
 It is the voice of the tour guide, the voice is getting stronger.

 “Why am I so depressed?”
 He asks.

-For the first time, the man knew calm.
-He knew peace and the deja vu became a knowing.
-The next journey began.
+For the first time, the man knows calm.
+He knows peace and the deja vu became a truth.
+The next journey begins.